 Units must be selected from at least three of the following content areas: civilization/history, art, literature, language, philosophy, religion, or general humanities electives.
 A minimum of 3 quarter units in an area is required to meet a “content area.”

-To meet the minimum requirement of 96 quarter units required for matriculation, electives may be selected from the previous four domains.
-For more information regarding GE requirements for graduation, see LLU general education requirements .
+To meet the minimum requirements of 96 quarter units required for matriculation.
+Electives may be selected from the previous six domains.
+For more information regarding GE requirements for graduation, see LLU general education requirements.

 To meet the Bachelor of Science degree requirement of 180 quarter units, students are required to complete 60 core units in the program.
 Students may transfer a maximum of 105 units from an associate's degree at a community college (105+60=165 quarter units).
 The remaining 15 units may be taken as electives (see options below).